 TYPES OF BUSINESS, AND DATA STREAMING

-4 For the purpose of compiling the estimates in this publication, data for businesses as recorded on the ABS Business Register (ABSBR) contribute via one of three categories (or 'streams') in accordance with significance and collection-related characteristics.
+11 For the purpose of compiling the estimates in this publication, data for businesses as recorded on the ABSBR contribute via one of three categories (or 'streams') in accordance with significance and collection-related characteristics.

 Stream D: direct collection of data

-6 Information for these businesses was sourced from the ABS EAS collection.
-The main reasons for this approach were:
+13 Information for these businesses was sourced from the ABS EAS collection, for the reasons outlined in paragraph 7 above.

-- those businesses from the Australian Taxation Office maintained population (ATOMP) of the ABSBR that are either:
+- those businesses from the ATOMP of the ABSBR that are either:

 - tax-exempt, or

-- completely enumerated in the Economic Activity Survey (EAS) - a business may be completely enumerated when it has significantly high employment, significantly high assets, or a significantly high level of turnover
+- completely enumerated in the Economic Activity Survey (EAS) - a business may be completely enumerated when it is significant in employment and/or assets and/or turnover

-- businesses from the ABS maintained population (ABSMP) of the ABSBR.
+- businesses from the ABS maintained population of the ABSBR.

 Stream B: Both direct collection and BIT data

-7 STREAM B, comprises data for ATOMP businesses not selected in STREAM D and which are above the cut-off for inclusion in STREAM T. This cut-off is usually set so that businesses in STREAM T contribute 15% of industry turnover, as determined from ATO Business Activity Statement (BAS) data.
+14 Stream B comprises data for ATOMP businesses not selected in Stream D and which are above the cut-off for inclusion in Stream T. This cut-off is usually set so that businesses in Stream T contribute 15% of industry turnover, as determined from ATO Business Activity Statement (BAS) data.

-8 Data for businesses in STREAM B are sourced from the BIT files.
-However, a sample of these businesses were also included in the direct EAS collection, for the purpose of calculating 'proration' factors.
-These factors were applied to the STREAM B BIT data in order to produce estimates of items not available from the BIT files.
+15 Data for businesses in Stream B are sourced from the BIT files.
+However, a sample of these businesses is also included in the direct EAS collection, for the purpose of calculating 'proration' factors.
+These factors are applied to the Stream B BIT data in order to produce estimates of items not available from the BIT files.

 Stream T: BIT data only

-9 STREAM T comprises data for ATOMP businesses not selected in STREAM D and which are below the STREAM T cut-off.
-Data for businesses in STREAM T are sourced from the BIT files.
-Directly collected survey data were used to prorate the STREAM T BIT data, in order to produce estimates of items not available from the BIT files.
+16 Stream T comprises data for ATOMP businesses not selected in Stream D and which are below the Stream T cut-off.
+Data for businesses in Stream T are sourced from the BIT files.
+Directly collected survey data are used to prorate the Stream T BIT data, in order to produce estimates of items not available from the BIT files.

-10 For businesses in STREAMS B and T, the more detailed information presented in this publication is derived by using a two phase estimation technique.
-Firstly, a set of key data items are sourced from the BIT files.
+17 For businesses in Streams B and T, the more detailed information presented in this publication is derived by using a two phase estimation technique.
+Firstly, a set of key data items is sourced from the BIT files.
 Then these data items are 'prorated' to generate a set of detailed financial information for each business.
 The proration factors are sourced from businesses in the EAS in the appropriate industry.

-11 The sampling and estimation methods used by the ABS take into account those selected businesses that are not able to be identified on the BIT files.
-The ABS was unable to match all of the selected ABSBR businesses to records on the BIT files, as:
+18 The sampling and estimation methods used by the ABS take into account those selected businesses that are not able to be identified on the BIT files.
+The ABS is unable to match all of the selected ABSBR businesses to records on the BIT files, as:

 - not all businesses have completed their business income tax return by the time the ABS receives the snapshot of the BIT file, and